Pablo Kleinman: Early life

-Technology pioneer
+Technology work

-In 1986, at age 15, Pablo set up an electronic bulletin board system (BBS) in Buenos Aires called "TCC: The Computer Connection" which was one of the first in the region and the first to run under a Microsoft-designed platform.
+In 1986, at age 15, Kleinman set up an electronic bulletin board system (BBS) in Buenos Aires called "TCC: The Computer Connection" which was one of the first in the region and the first to run under a Microsoft-designed platform.
 A year later, TCC became FidoCenter, the first node of the worldwide FidoNet network in Latin America.

-Pablo Kleinman was the coordinator of FidoNet for the whole of Latin America (FidoNet's Zone 4) between 1987 and 1991.
+Kleinman was the coordinator of FidoNet for the whole of Latin America (FidoNet's Zone 4) between 1987 and 1991.
 During that period, FidoNet became the largest public-access computer network in the region.
-It grew throughout the different countries in the region and reached several hundreds of access points in dozens of Latin American cities.
-He was also the author of WorldPol, a policy proposal that was published originally in 1991 and constituted the first democratic organization proposal in cyberspace.
+It grew throughout the different countries and reached several hundreds of access points in dozens of Latin American cities.

+During the years he spent helping grow FidoNet, Kleinman also engaged in computer network hacking using the pseudonym Doctor Trucho.
+Under this identity, he was a co-founder of Piratas Unidos Argentinos, the first hacker group in Latin America.

 Many of the original participants of FidoNet in Latin America became the pioneers of the Internet in the following years.
-Pablo Kleinman was an active participant of the first Spanish-language newsgroups and was one of the founders of several of the Usenet groups dedicated to Latin American countries.
+Kleinman was an active participant of the first Spanish-language newsgroups and was one of the founders of several of the Usenet groups dedicated to Latin American countries.
 Shortly after and during the following ten years, he participated in the founding of several online services companies, among them, Urbita Network, a series of travel and local-information online websites and apps with several million active users.